graalvm/mx/docs/layout-distributions.md

 In particular `"lib/": "file:libs/libz.so"` will produce `lib/libz.so` in the archive, not `lib/libs/libz.so`!
 The same is true for `dependency` and `extracted-dependency`.

-Just like `cp`, the initial source is de-referenced if it is a symlink while they are not de-referenced during recursion.
+The initial source is de-referenced if it is a symlink while they are not de-referenced during recursion.
-`extracted-dependency` support a special no-dereference mode to prevent that (see below).
+`extracted-dependency` support a alternative dereference modes to prevent that (see below).

 The simple string syntax for source is complemented by a dict syntax which explicitly splits the different parts of the source and sometimes provides additional functionality.
 For example `extracted-dependency:DEVEL/include/*` expands to: